Privacy Policy

 Cookies

-The free version uses no cookies.
-The Pro version uses one essential cookie to keep you logged in (HttpOnly, Secure, SameSite=Lax).
+Unsigned local authoring uses no login cookie.
+If you sign in — Free or Pro — we use one essential cookie to keep you logged in (HttpOnly, Secure, SameSite=Lax).
 No advertising or tracking cookies, ever.

 Data retention

-If you cancel Pro, your account data remains accessible for 30 days, then is permanently deleted from our servers.
+Local-only authoring data stays in your browser until you delete it or clear site data.
+Server-backed Free share links and capture bundles follow their expiry rules.
+If you cancel Pro, your synced account data remains accessible for 30 days, then may be permanently deleted from our servers.
 You can export your data as JSON at any time.

 If you free up image storage from your account settings, the image bytes are deleted from our object store but the test run row itself keeps its references.
 Old screenshots show as unavailable rather than the historical record silently changing.